-Last winter, I visited the American Club a few weeks before Christmas, when their rooms are over $200 less expensive than their high season.
+Last winter, I visited the American Club a few weeks before Christmas, when their rooms were more than $200 cheaper than their high season rates.
 Beyond saving money, my husband and I practically had the sprawling, Shining-esque (sans the scary) resort all to ourselves.
 One night, we were the only couple sitting near their massive Christmas tree, which was decorated in hundreds of lights, while carolers sang in another room.

 2. Don’t fly.

-For most trips, airfare will be your largest cost.
+For most trips, airfare will be your largest expense.
 Sometimes, driving will save you considerable money.

 Then compare that amount to the cost of an airline ticket.
 Just don’t forget to factor in your sanity – saving one hundred dollars may not be worth three days of sitting in the car.